ceskytunak/3dprint/electron-analog-4-rack-ears/README.md

-# WSG/01 MFOS to Eurorack
+# Electron Analog 4 MKI - Rack Ears (19" rack Mount Kit)

-Conversion kit for desktop WSG/01 Music From Outer Space semi-modular synthesizer into Eurorack panel.
+Install your Electron Analog 4 into 19" rack with this awesome rack ears.

-This project is also available on [Printables.com](https://www.printables.com/it/model/631393-electron-analog-4-mki-rack-ears-19-rack-mount-kit)
+This project is also available on [Printables.com](https://www.printables.com/model/631393-electron-analog-4-mki-rack-ears-19-rack-mount-kit)

 ## Description